myeonghak/Recsys_MF_example/README.md

 ---

-Simple example to illustrate how Matrix Factorization model can be used to build a Recommender System.
+A simple example to illustrate how the Matrix Factorization model can be used to build a Recommender System.

 -	Matrix_Factorization.ipynb: preprocessing data, training two kinds of Matrix Factorization models(SVD & NMF), and evaluating trained model
 -	recsystools.py: some tools that are useful to build and evaluate Recommender System models

-In this example, we are going to predict which product a customer might be interested in based on past purchase record from e-commerce site.
-Different from usual movielens example, we are trying to predict user preference using implicit feedback data.
+In this example, we are going to predict which product a customer might be interested in based on past purchase records from an e-commerce site.
+Different from the usual movielens example, we are trying to predict user preference using implicit feedback data.

-for simple and intuitive explanation about Matrix Factorization, I recommend this amazing video of Luis Serrano:
+for a simple and intuitive explanation about Matrix Factorization, I recommend this amazing video of Luis Serrano:

 https://www.youtube.com/watch?v=ZspR5PZemcs&t=5s